daeken/kdl-py/README.md

 // The following is a legal bare identifier: foo123~!@#$%^&*.:'|/?+ "weeee"

+// And you can also use unicode!
+ノード　お名前="☜(ﾟヮﾟ☜)"

 // kdl specifically allows properties and values to be
 // interspersed with each other, much like CLI commands. foo bar=true "baz" quux=false 1 2 3